nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 Well, you can only do one or one or the other of those things.
 Taking a step that costs an action, raising shield costs an action.
 You've only got one action.
 I I just raised my shield.
 Yeah.

-Oh, and also Tahir and Carsten, I need both of you to make flat checks for your Titan swings.
+Oh, and also Tahir and Karsten, I need both of you to make flat checks for your Titan swings.
 What do I gotta do?
 Pull a d 20.
 If you have a if you have a above a five, nothing bad happens.
 Why?

 Because It's over a five.
 Yeah.
 Because Titan Swing basically takes something out of you when you use it.
 So I think it's a backlash.
 Yeah.